 Head, hands, and feet

 Don’t forget the rest of you!
 A balaclava is a great option for a child to wear over their head and neck, but under their helmet.
 A scarf can we wrapped around neck, face, and ears and held in place with the helmet straps.
 Waterproof (and therefore windproof) boots also work well with thick socks on inside of them, or even rain boots pulled on over the top of regular shoes.
 I use thicker hiking socks for winter riding.
-Windproof gloves are key, and as it gets colder or the rides get longer, than lobster gloves or mittens become more important to keep your hands warm.
+Windproof gloves are key, and as it gets colder or the rides get longer, then lobster gloves or mittens become more important to keep your hands warm.
 Make sure that your gloves are not so bulky that you can’t use your brakes!